hannahmseidl/hannahmseidl/content/project/distributional_effects/index.md

 # abstract: : I study the effects of quantitative easing on aggregate consumption through house price movements in a state-of-the-art HANK model with # housing subject to fixed adjustment costs and frictional intermediation.

-abstract: <br> <br> We study the effects of movements in aggregate lending standards on macroeconomic aggregates and inequality.
+abstract: We study the effects of movements in aggregate lending standards on macroeconomic aggregates and inequality.
 We show in a New Keynesian model with heterogeneous households and housing that a looser loan-to-value (LTV) ratio stimulates housing demand, nondurable consumption, and output.
 Our model implies that the LTV shock transmits to macroeconomic aggregates through higher household liquidity and a general-equilibrium increase in house prices and labor income.
 We also show that a looser LTV ratio redistributes housing wealth from the top 10% of the housing wealth distribution to the bottom 50%, indicating an overall decrease of inequality.